garden-io/garden/docs/reference/commands.md

     # When the service was last updated by the provider.
     updatedAt:

+    # The Garden module version of the deployed service.
+    version:

-    # Set to true if the build was not attempted, e.g. if a dependency build failed.
+    # Set to true if the action was not attempted, e.g. if a dependency failed or parameters were incorrect.
     aborted:

-    # The duration of the build in msec, if applicable.
-    durationMsec:

-    # Whether the build was succeessful.
+    # Whether the action was succeessful.
     success:

-    # An error message, if the build failed.
+    # An error message, if the action failed.
     error:

-    # The version of the module, service, task or test.
-    version:

 # A map of all tests that were run (or scheduled/attempted) and the test results.
 tests:
   <test name>:
-    # The name of the module that was run.
-    moduleName:

-    # The command that was run in the module.
-    command:

     # The exit code of the run (if applicable).
     exitCode: